Ranks of the Civil Air Patrol: Senior Member Grades

 Senior members are the adult volunteers in Civil Air Patrol.
 Initially, after joining, senior members will not hold rank.
 They are referred to as "senior member" until they have been awarded their initial rank, after completion of Level 2, part one of senior training.
 Promotion through the ranks is based upon completion of Education & Training (ET) program levels, including progression along a Specialty Track and service requirements.
 CAP Specialty Tracks are similar to the Air Force Specialty Code, and include such vocations as Historian, Cadet Programs, and many more.

 Senior members are persons who join CAP after their 18th birthday, or cadets after their 21st birthday.
 Upon their 18th birthday, cadets may choose to remain as cadets or become senior members.
 Senior members under the age of 21 hold the ranks of flight officers.
 A flight officer is roughly the equivalent of a second lieutenant, a technical flight officer is the rough equivalent of a first lieutenant, and a senior flight officer is the rough equivalent of a captain.
-Upon turning 21, flight officers are automatically promoted to the appropriate rank after completion of Level 2.
-Current or former military personnel that hold officer grades can be promoted to the equivalent CAP officer grade up to lieutenant colonel (example a major general can only promote to CAP Lt Col) after completion of Level 2.
+Upon turning 21, flight officers are automatically promoted to the appropriate rank after completion of Part one, Level 2.
+Current or former military personnel that hold officer grades can be promoted to the equivalent CAP officer grade up to lieutenant colonel (example a major general can only promote to CAP Lt Col) after completion of part one, Level 2.
 All promotions are based on completion of ET program levels until lieutenant colonel.
 The CAP grades of colonel, brigadier general, and major general are reserved for wing and region commanders, National Vice Commander, and National Commander respectively.
 Since promotion from lieutenant to lieutenant colonel are based upon achievement, squadron commanders may be in charge of subordinate personnel who outrank them.

-Only current or former military enlisted personnel may choose to retain their grade as senior members, with CAP grades E-5 through E-9 available, after completion of Level 2.
+Only current or former military enlisted personnel may choose to retain their grade as senior members, with CAP grades E-5 through E-9 available, after completion of Part one, Level 2.
 A military enlisted member with the grade of E-4 can join the CAP as a non-commissioned officer with the CAP grade of staff sergeant.
 Senior members coming from a strictly civilian background have to come in through the officer grades.
 The NCO corps structure mirrors the Air Force NCO force structure with an established process to promote and develop NCOs.

+During the tenure of CAP Chief Master Sgt.
+Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
+It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
+Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.